-Griswold let loose an avalanche of court-derived rights from long hair for schoolboys, pole dancing for erotic dancers, water quality standards for municipalities, and eventually marriage for homosexuals.2 While 14th Amendment abuse in recent years supplanted erroneous Ninth Amendment justification, Griswold and its right to marital privacy, penumbras & emanations are still the law of the land.
+Griswold let loose an avalanche of court-derived rights from abortion, long hair for schoolboys, pole dancing for erotic dancers, water quality standards for municipalities, and eventually marriage for homosexuals.2 While 14th Amendment abuse in recent years supplanted erroneous Ninth Amendment justification, Griswold and its right to marital privacy, penumbras & emanations are still the law of the land.
 Horrible Scotus decisions rarely go away.

 It wasn’t always this way, in which a panel of unaccountable lawyers assumed sovereign powers and set society’s boundaries.
 Quite the contrary, our wonderful governing system as designed was Lockean in approach and application.
 Scotus’ assumption as owner and gate-keeper of all rights is a regressive throwback to the 17th century when absolute monarchs, the Stuart line, claimed possession of all English rights.

 The great 17th century Rights of Englishmen were pried, often through great violence, from the Stuart kings.3 Through it all, the English kings remained sovereign.
 As such, they were the repository of all power.
 The Rights of Englishmen are gifts from the king.